-Contact: Barbara Cvrkel, communications officer Email: bcvrkel@pewtrusts.org Phone: +1 (202) 510-5670 Project website: pewtrusts.org/en/projects/pew-bertarelli-ocean-legacy
+Contact: Barbara Cvrkel, communications officer

+Email: bcvrkel@pewtrusts.org Phone: +1 (202) 510-5670

+$\textbf{Project website:} \ pewtrusts.org/en/projects/pew-bertarelli-ocean-legacy$

-The Pew Bertarelli Ocean Legacy Project | The Pew Charitable Trusts and the Bertarelli Foundation joined forces in 2017 to create the Pew Bertarelli Ocean Legacy Project, with the shared goal of establishing the first generation of ecologically significant and effective marine protected areas around the world.
-This effort builds on a decade of work by both organizations to protect the ocean.
-Between them, they have helped to obtain designations to safeguard over 8 million square kilometers (3 million square miles) of ocean by working with philanthropic partners, indigenous groups, community leaders, government officials, and scientists.
-Since 2010, the Bertarelli Foundation has sought to protect the ocean for future generations through marine conservation and collaborative marine science research.
+The Pew Bertarelli Ocean Legacy Project | The Pew Charitable Trusts and Dona Bertarelli created the Pew Bertarelli Ocean Legacy Project, with the shared goal of establishing the first generation of ecologically significant, large, and effective marine protected areas (MPAs) around the world.
+Today, the Pew Bertarelli Ocean Legacy Project also seeks to connect MPAs and help conserve key migratory species and entire marine ecosystems.
+These efforts build on more than a decade of work by Pew and the Bertarelli Foundation, led by Dona Bertarelli, to create large-scale, highly or fully protected MPAs.
+Between them, they have helped to obtain designations or commitments to safeguard nearly 12.6 million square kilometers (4.8 million square miles) of ocean by working with communities, local leaders, philanthropic partners, Indigenous groups, government officials, and scientists.
+Dona Bertarelli is a philanthropist, investor, sportswoman, and strong advocate for ocean conservation.
+The Pew Charitable Trusts is driven by the power of knowledge to solve today's most challenging problems, including the need for effective marine conservation.